ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 This function returns a pointer to the byte array containing the power domain topology tree description.
 The format and method to construct this array are described in `Power Domain Topology Design`_.
-The BL31 PSCI initilization code requires this array to be described by the platform, either statically or dynamically, to initialize the power domain topology tree.
+The BL31 PSCI initialization code requires this array to be described by the platform, either statically or dynamically, to initialize the power domain topology tree.
 In case the array is populated dynamically, then plat\_core\_pos\_by\_mpidr() and